OpenSilver/OpenSilver.Documentation/documentation/how-to-topics/visual-studio-code-support.md

 The Visual Studio Code extension is designed to enhance productivity by simplifying the creation and coding of OpenSilver projects within Visual Studio Code.
 The built-in XAML Designer tool simplifies changing the XAML files.
 The extension includes OpenSilver CLI templates for C#, Visual Basic, and F#, allowing for easy project creation.
 Additionally, it offers commands to create new items such as classes and resource files, all within the Visual Studio Code workspace.
+The extension also includes a powerful XAML UI Designer, allowing developers to visually build XAML pages with ease.

 **Note:** In order to create new projects within Visual Studio Code, you need the [OpenSilver CLI Templates package](https://www.nuget.org/packages/OpenSilver.Templates).